Is Nepal trekking safe from the coronavirus?

 If you feel shortness of breath, call your doctor and seek care immediately;

-According to the latest report, China has 80555 confirmed cases and 2984 of the death cases due to the infection of coronavirus.
+According to the latest report, China has 80555 confirmed cases and 2984 death cases due to coronavirus infection.
 It is the most affected country by the coronavirus.

 Likewise, as per the current data, South Korea has confirmed 6284 confirmed cases and 4o death cases of coronavirus.